 Devin Enterprises

 Founded by Bill Devin in 1955, the American company Devin Enterprises became world-famous for developing bodies from an innovative fiberglass-based polymer.
 At the same time, the company produced and sold finished cars.
 The brand’s famous model was the Devin Panhard, based on the Panhard chassis on which the Devin-designed body was “dressed.”
 A 1957 Devin MG with a Chevrolet V8 engine.
-Alfas, MGs, Triumphs, and Healys with brand name conversions were particularly popular.
-Among the models produced before 1964 were the Devin SS, Devin D, and Devin C. In 2011, the brand was acquired by Devin Sports Cars LLC of Glendale, California, USA.
+Alfas, MGs, Triumphs, and Healys with brand-name conversions were particularly popular.
+The models produced before 1964 were the Devin SS, Devin D, and Devin C. In 2011, the brand was acquired by Devin Sports Cars LLC of Glendale, California, USA.

 Devon Motorworks